-- For problems with no consensus grade, I converted all the suggested grades to numbers and averaged them.
+- For problems with no consensus grade, I averaged the V Scale translation of the grade suggestions.
 If the average had a remainder less than ⅓, I rounded down.
 If the average had a remainder between ⅓ and ⅔, I treated it as having a slash grade.
 If the average had a remainder above ⅔, I rounded up.
-For example, let’s consider the problem Khoikhoi.
-At the time of writing, 3 climbers have sent it.
-Jimmy Webb proposed a grade of V14 (8B+) while Nalle Hukkataival and Shawn Raboutou both proposed a grade of V15 (8C).
-I ‘converted’ these suggested grades to numbers by simply looking at their grades on the V Scale, which gave me the numbers 14, 15, and 15.
-The average of these numbers is 14⅔.
-Since the remainder is ⅔, I treated Khoikhoi as having a slash grade of V14/V15 (8B+/8C) and thus left it off the list.
-If one more climber were to send it and propose a grade of V15 (8C), I would add it since, based on this formula, the average of all the suggested grades would be 14.75 and I’d round up to a grade of V15 (8C).
+I also averaged slash grades: V14/V15 was treated as 14.5, for instance.
+For example, let’s consider the problem Soudain Seul.
+Currently, three climbers have sent it.
+Simon Lorenzi proposed a grade of V17 (9A).
+Nico Pelorson proposed a grade of V16 (8C+), and Camille Coudert suggested V17 (9A).
+I averaged the V Scale translation of these grades (17, 16, 17) to get 16⅔.
+Since the remainder is ⅔, I treated Soudain Seul as having a slash grade of V16/V17 (8C+/9A).

 - I did not take into account anything other than the proposed grades.
-Some climbers are known for grading harder while others are known for grading easier.
+Some climbers are known for grading hard.
+Some problems are considered soft for their grade.
+Some problems on this list could be considered traverses.
 I didn’t consider any of this.
-I just considered the suggested grade(s).
+I respected each climber’s suggestion and just considered the proposed grade(s).

 Who Is the Best Boulderer Ever?